 In the last few months, Rome´s city government has had to face a big issue with rubbish disposal.
 I’ve found that this problem affects the peripheral areas more seriously, but many travelers have noticed that the historical center isn’t immune to it either.

 In case you are planning an extended visit to Rome and you prefer to save some money, know that a few km away from the historical center you’ll find apartments at half the price.
 Since the traffic is horrible in every area of Rome, you should always favor the locations accessible by subway instead of buses.
 In the last 10 years, the only two metro lines of Rome were extended in order to reach the big residential areas surrounding Jonio Square and Mirti Square.
 Those 2 areas have become more and more desirable, but still remain more affordable than other neighborhoods.
 For sports and outdoor lovers, the most suitable neighborhood would be the one which has access to 3 of the most extended green regions in Rome: the district surrounded by Tuscolana Street, the Caffarella Park, and the Acquedotti Park.
 Tuscolana Street is conveniently served by 6 stops of the Line A subway and it is one of the main commercial hubs in Rome, where you can find any kind of shop and service.
 On the other hand, the 2 parks provide a majestic arena for outdoor sports, being mainly flat and covered in grassland, framed by the splendid profile of the old Roman aqueduct.

-If you’re going to be in Rome for a few days, you might be interested in:
+If you’re going to be in Rome for a few days, you might be interested in reading these specific articles:

 I’m sure you feel more confident now about choosing where to stay in Rome !